PointClickDigital/stevenpalmieri.com/wp-content/plugins/cartflows/readme.txt

 5. Easily edit anything with your page builder.

 == Changelog ==

+= Version 1.6.14 - Wednesday, 12th May 2021 =
+* Fix: If one of the variations is out of stock on checkout, it will be skipped, and the next will get added.

 = Version 1.6.13 - Thursday, 29th April 2021 =
 * Improvement: Hardened the security of the plugin.